griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Employees spread across floors or buildings can benefit from the change in Culture.

 * For employees, attendance does not always equal productivity.
-  * Traditional company Cultures equate Work with just showing up and attending meetings.
+  * Traditional company Culture equates Work with just showing up and attending meetings.

 * Lack of diversity in hiring.
 Employees must not be sourced from the same location.